Surabaya hit with further attacks in wake of church bombings

 ISIS said it carried out the church attacks that injured a further 41 people, although authorities have not confirmed the claim.

-Investigators believe the parents belong to Jamaah Ansharut Daulah, a terrorist group that lends its support to ISIS in Indonesia, according to Tito Karnavian, Indonesia's top-ranking police officer.

-In that attack, Dita Sopriyanto drove a van to the Indonesian Christian Church and dropped off his wife Puji Kuswat and their 9- and 12-year-old daughters, Karnavian said.
+In that attack, a man identified as Dita Sopriyanto by authorities drove a van to the Indonesian Christian Church and dropped off his wife Puji Kuswat and their 9- and 12-year-old daughters, Karnavian said.

-The wife and daughters went inside and detonated a bomb, Karnavian said.
+The wife and daughters went inside and detonated a bomb, he added.

 The father then drove the van to the city's Pentecost Central Church, where, from inside the vehicle, he detonated another bomb in front of the church.